 - Plastics (non-bottle) recycling processing;

 - Fiber (other than newsprint or office paper) recycling processing;

 - Use of priority plastics or fiber in recycled product manufacturing; or

 Applicants can request up to $60,000 for priority projects or up to $40,000 for any project that does not fall into a priority category.
 All grants require a 50 percent match from the applicant.

-The Recycling Business Assistance Center is housed in DEACS, which released its inaugural annual report this summer that highlights its work with a diverse set of clients to achieve positive results for North Carolina's environment and economy.
-Read the report here: https://deq.nc.gov/about/divisions/environmental-assistance-customer-service/deacs-data/reports-studies.
+The Recycling Business Assistance Center is a program of DEACS, which released its 2020 Annual Report this summer.
+Learn how DEACS works with a diverse set of clients to achieve positive results for North Carolina’s environment and economy.

 The Recycling Business Assistance Center (RBAC) is a program of the N.C.
 Division of Environmental Assistance and Customer Service (DEACS) that provides technical, business and financial assistance to recycling companies.